phogolabs/orm/README.md

 ## Introduction

-Note that OAK is in BETA.
+Note that ORM is in BETA.
 We may introduce breaking changes until we reach v1.0.

 Gateway API facilitates object relation mapping and query building by using